pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 ## Mount Moon

-- Do not learn a full Moon Manip for your first runs, start by learning [Post Hiker Backup Paras](https://pastebin.com/j5gtY4cy) (or the [older version](https://pastebin.com/7kcZu3g4)) and walk through the first floor normally ([movement map](https://i.imgur.com/xzgmNBk.jpeg)).
+- Do not learn a full Moon Manip for your first runs, start by learning [Post Hiker Backup Paras](https://pastebin.com/j5gtY4cy) (or the easier [older version](https://pastebin.com/7kcZu3g4)) and walk through the first floor normally ([movement map](https://i.imgur.com/xzgmNBk.jpeg)).
 You will choose later if you want to learn [Route 3 Moon](https://pastebin.com/tggXpQRC) (optimal for this route) or [Entr Moon](https://pastebin.com/jnj9j47S) (slightly less optimal, but still perfectly fine).
-There is also a [Post Nerd Backup Paras](../../resources/postnerd-backup-paras.md) you can learn.
+There is also a very easy [Post Nerd Backup Paras](../../resources/postnerd-backup-paras.md) you can learn to manip a Paras just before exiting Mt.
+Moon.
 - Get [TM12 (Water Gun)](https://gunnermaniac.com/pokeworld?map=59#5/32), [Rare Candy](https://gunnermaniac.com/pokeworld?map=59#35/31), [Escape Rope](https://gunnermaniac.com/pokeworld?map=59#36/23), [TM01 (Mega Punch)](https://gunnermaniac.com/pokeworld?map=61#29/5) and [Moon Stone](https://gunnermaniac.com/pokeworld?map=59#2/2)
 - Avoid catching wild Paras as the catch is not guaranteed even at low HP, catch the manipped one instead